 Case for change

-15 million people in England (around 30%) live with long-term conditions (LTCs), and the proportion with multiple LTCs is increasing dramatically.
+If we consider people with long-term conditions alone there are 15 million people in England (around 30%) living with long-term conditions (LTCs), and the proportion of people living with multiple LTCs is increasing dramatically, particularly in areas of deprivation.

 - Support for self-management